 When it comes to training your midsection, there are a lot of things you can do.
 But if you’re looking for something different, we challenge you to try the SMART Core Wheel.
-Not only will adding this new training stimulus keep things fun, you can expect to expose your core to next-level fitness right out of the box.
+Not only will adding this new training stimulus keep things fun, but you can also expect to expose your core to next-level ab wheel exercises right out of the box.

 The everyday functions of your midsection include twisting, flexing, bracing, and extending.
 The purpose of building core strength is to help make these movement patterns better while reducing the chance of injury.
 Crunches, oblique twists, and planks are all excellent ab workout choices, but you may miss out on helping your body reach high or far if you don’t integrate extension work into your routine.
 Starter extension moves include inchworms, superman reaches, and long lever planks, but if you’re looking for the game-changer in core strength, the instability that comes with rolling your torso out on a wheel will take you to the next level.

-The SMART Core Wheel works by forcing your body to function in synchronized control as your whole chain of muscles from your hip flexors and up toward your shoulders has to labor together to stay in form.
+The SMART Core Wheel works by forcing your body to function in synchronized control.
+You need to us your whole chain of muscles from your hip flexors to your shoulders to work together to stay in form.